Ireland joins EU fibre broadband league table

 While acknowledging that Eir and ESB-Vodafone joint venture Siro’s recent exit from the Government’s National Broadband process, it said both companies were continuing their deployments of fibre access networks across the State and remain the most active investors in FTTH in Ireland, followed by Magnet Networks, Digiweb and Enet.

-The Scandanavian / Baltic countries continue to lead the way in terms of the take-up of fibre broadband in Europe with Latvia, Sweden and Lithuania retaining the top three positions.
+The Scandinavian/Baltic countries continue to lead the way in terms of the take-up of fibre broadband in Europe with Latvia, Sweden and Lithuania retaining the top three positions.

 Enet, the company in pole position to win the Government’s rural broadband tender following the recent exit of Eir, is planning to build a new fibre network to connect the 542,000 rural households and businesses earmarked for state-subsidised broadband under the scheme.

-While the plan is to connect all the households to high-speed broadband, running fibre to the final 5-10 per cent of homes, located in the most remote parts, is likely to be too costly and some form of wireless broadband is expected to be used to services these households.
+While the plan is to connect all the households to high-speed broadband, running fibre to the final 5 to 10 per cent of homes, located in the most remote parts, is likely to be too costly and some form of wireless broadband is expected to be used to services these households.